bodkan/adventofcode2025/README.md

-More accurately, my original plan was to use the 2025 edition to learn an array programming language (maybe APL), especially given the more relaxed pace of Advent of Code this year.
+More accurately, my original plan was to use the 2025 edition to learn an array programming language (maybe APL), especially given the more relaxed pace of Advent of Code this year with fewer puzzles.
 Oh how naive I was.
 There was absolutely zero chance that I would manage to learn a challenging new programming language while battling with algorithms at the same time.

-Anyway, R being a vectorized functional programming language is not _that_ far off, so I decided to stick with  it [again](https://github.com/bodkan/adventofcode2021).
-Fair warning, in the spirit of vectorization and functional programming in R, I often push the "no-loops" attitude to the extreme.
-My solutions are silly and weird.
-Whenever I asked myself "I wonder if I could do it _like that_?", I just went for it.
+Anyway, being a vectorized functional programming language, R is not _that_ far off, so I decided to stick with  it [again](https://github.com/bodkan/adventofcode2021).
+Fair warning: at every point I focused on maximizing fun and _"I wonder if I could do it like that?"_ attitude over efficiency.